 The Arc Tennessee annually recognizes people who have made significant contributions to enhance the lives of people with intellectual and developmental disabilities.
 Award winners are honored at an Awards Banquet the evening before the TN Disability MegaConference.
-Here are our 2017 winners.
-Check back in January for our 2018 call for nominations.
+Our 2018 categories are listed below.
+To download the nomination form, click HERE.

 Agency of Distinction

 Honors a public or private community organization that provides exemplary supports and demonstrates a commitment to community inclusion for people with disabilities.

 Honors an individual or group who has demonstrated commitment to the mission and positions of The Arc by volunteering time locally or on a statewide basis to enhance opportunities for people with disabilities or working on special projects or events.

 Honors a Tennessee educator or leader in education who has demonstrated excellence in providing for the education of students with developmental and other disabilities.
 Nominees for this award may include teachers, principals, administrators, school board members, college faculty or researchers.

 Honors a Tennessee employer with an exceptional record of providing inclusive community employment opportunities and accommodations for people with disabilities.

 Honors outstanding efforts by state and local media entities or individuals that create better public understanding of people with disabilities.
 The award recognizes a variety of broadcast, print, and internet mass media, including – television, radio, newspapers, magazines, books, podcasts, and blogs.

 Honors a person or a group who seeks or has the knowledge, skills and initiative to start and operate his/her/their own business or an employee with a disability who has positively contributed to a workplace setting.

 Honors an outstanding self-advocate who is a role model for others.